 All residents who are selected into residency programs are required to meet the eligibility and selection requirements in accordance with the Essentials of the Accreditation Council for Graduate Medical Education.
-Winthrop-University Hospital (WUH) does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or veteran status.
+NYU Winthrop Hospital (WUH) does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or veteran status.
 Applicants for residency are considered eligible for appointment to an ACGME-accredited residency program if they meet the following qualifications:

 - Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME)